AASHTOWare Bridge Management 5.2.3 Release

 America’s Transportation Awards showcase the outstanding transportation projects that improve travel and quality of life in the United States.
 Through these awards, we recognize state DOTs for their diligent efforts to help improve the quality of life and economic prosperity in communities across the country.Paul TrombinoAASHTO President, and Director, Iowa DOT

-Standard Specifications for Transportation Materials and Methods of Sampling and Testing, and the AASHTO Provisional Standards, 2016 Edition, (The “Materials” Book)
+Standard Specifications for Transportation Materials and Methods of Sampling and Testing, and AASHTO Provisional Standards, Single User Web-Based One-Year Subscription

-The web-based AASHTO Materials Book is available as a one-year online subscription, available as either a single-user or multi-user license agreement.
-Current subscribers automatically receive access to all updates published during their subscription period, as well as have access to recent past editions, with changes between editions highlighted for ease of reference.
+It is available as a one-year online subscription.
+When you subscribe, you will automatically receive access to all updates published during your subscription period, as well as access to recent past editions, with changes between editions highlighted for ease of reference.

 AASHTO – The American Association of State Highway Transportation Officials – is a nonprofit, nonpartisan association representing highway and transportation departments in the 50 states, the District of Columbia, and Puerto Rico.
 It represents all five transportation modes: air, highways, public transportation, rail, and water.
 Its primary goal is to foster the development, operation, and maintenance of an integrated national transportation system.